-You should remember that social media websites are public, even if you have set your account privacy settings at a restricted access or "friends only" level.
-You should not assume that your postings on any website will remain private.
+You should remember that social media sites are public, even if you have set your account privacy settings at a restricted access or "friends only" level.
+You should not assume that your postings on the internet or social media will remain private.

-You must also be security conscious when using social media websites and should take appropriate steps to protect yourself from identity theft, for example by placing your privacy settings at a high level and restricting the amount of personal information you give out, e.g. date and place of birth.
+You must also be security conscious when using social media and should take appropriate steps to protect yourself from identity theft, for example by placing your privacy settings at a high level and restricting the amount of personal information you give out, e.g. date and place of birth.
 This type of information may form the basis of security questions and/or passwords on other websites, such as online banking.

-Should you notice any inaccurate information about the College online, you should report this to your line manager in the first instance.
+If you notice any inaccurate information about the College online, you should report this to your line manager in the first instance.